 - 18 years of age at time of application

-- Enrolled in an undergraduate degree program (associate’s or baccalaureate) at a U.S. college or university that is a Generation Study Abroad Commitment Partner (as of January 1, 2018);
+- Enrolled in an undergraduate degree program (associate’s or baccalaureate) at a U.S. college or university that is a Generation Study Abroad Commitment Partner (as of January 1, 2019) in the following states: Connecticut, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, and Rhode Island;

-- Participating in a program abroad for academic credit, including academic study, internship, research, or service-learning during the spring, summer and fall 2018 terms;
+- Participating in a program abroad for academic credit, including academic study, internship, research, or service-learning during the fall 2019 term or 2019/20 academic year;

 - Participating in a program that is a Level 1, 2, or 3 country according to the U.S. Department of State’s Travel Advisories (Level 3 will require the home institution and recipient to sign a Travel Waiver); and